LLNL/sundials/recent_changes.md

 for more information.
 As with other SUNDIALS HIP features, this is feature is experimental and may change from version to version.

+New orthogonalization methods were added for use within Anderson acceleration in KINSOL.
+See the "Anderson Acceleration QR Factorization" subsection within the mathematical considerations chapter of the user guide and the `KINSetOrthAA` function documentation for more details.

 The installed SUNDIALSConfig.cmake file now supports the `COMPONENTS` option to `find_package`.

 A bug was fixed in the ARKODE stepper modules where the stop time may be passed after resetting the integrator.

-New QRAdd routines were added for use within Anderson Acceleration, currently housed in sundials_iterative.c See the "Anderson Acceleration QR Factorization" subsection within the math considerations chapter and the KINSetOrthAA function for more details.

 ## Changes to SUNDIALS in release 5.7.0